Clinical trials are vital to healthcare research and innovation. But finding clinical research volunteers can sometimes be a challenge.

-Communications Manager Chrissy Sturt approached me for help with social media training on Instagram and Facebook.
+Communications Manager Chrissy Sturt asked me to provide social media training on Instagram and Facebook.

 The challenge

-Chrissy was already savvy with social media but she wanted to develop a better understanding of the latest tactics/trends and how these could help the NIHR spread their message far and wide.
+Chrissy was already savvy with social media, but she wanted a better understanding of the latest tactics/trends and how these could help the NIHR spread their message far and wide.

 Bespoke social media training